schauh08/profit-performance-dashboard/README.md

 Top 3 profit-driving categories and top 5 products within each category.

-Drill-down filtering by region, category, and date range.
+Filtering by region, and product name.

-KPI cards for quick snapshot of overall performance metrics.

 Tech Stack